In today's post, I will outline the basic steps for cleaning your Sage coffee machine and how to use them.

 Cleaning The Portafilter

-Every few weeks, take the time to clean the portafilter thoroughly.
-You'll notice that filth and coffee residue accumulate around the metal part that separates the coffee when it's pouring out.
+Every few weeks, thoroughly clean the portafilter.
+You'll notice that filth and coffee residue accumulate around the metal part that separates the coffee as it pours out.
 Just unscrew this to access the panel behind and clean thoroughly.

 Cleaning The Milk Frother

 The simplest approach to cleaning the milk frother is to clean it as you go.
-After you're done steaming the milk, use a piece of microfiber cloth to run the steam for around 5 seconds.
+After you're done steaming the milk, use a microfiber cloth to run the steam for about 5 seconds.
 Fold the cloth in half and use caution - the steam is super hot!
-If you're wondering how to effortlessly remove the dried-on milk on your milk frother, simply point the wand over the drip tray hole and start the steam for around 30 seconds.
+If you're wondering how to effortlessly remove dried-on milk from your milk frother, simply point the wand over the drip tray hole and turn on the steam for about 30 seconds.
 That should take care of it!

 Cleaning The Knock Box

-This is the small tray/box where you dump your used coffee grinds.
-Make it a point not to leave it for longer than three days before cleaning.
-The reason for this is that, while it isn't overflowing, it does rapidly become mouldy.
-After emptying the box into the dustbin, just run it under the tap for a few seconds (all of the grounds should come out without wiping/ scrubbing), and then put it upside down to dry.
+This is the small tray/box where you dispose of your used coffee grounds.
+Make a point of not leaving it for more than three days before cleaning.
+The reason is that, although it isn't overflowing, it rapidly becomes mouldy.
+After emptying the box into the dustbin, run it under the tap for a few seconds (all grounds should come out without wiping/ scrubbing), then turn it upside down to dry.

 How to Clean Sage Barista Pro Coffee Machine?

 After each usage, the Sage Barista Pro cleaning cycle must be run.
 This includes the most often used parts, such as the portafilter, group head, steam wand, and filter basket.
-Other parts must be cleaned on a regular basis, which can range from days to weeks depending on how many espressos you prepare every day.
+Other parts must be cleaned regularly, typically every day to every week, depending on how many espressos you prepare.

 How to Clean Barista Pro’s Group Head